— Robert Duvall as Lt. Col. Bill Kilgore from Apocalypse Now, 1979

 — Posted by Kenny Miles

-A little seen health care documentary is about to make its TV debut in a risky formatting strategy where few documentary features have ventured before: cable news.
+With the affordable care act (ACA) looming on everyone’s mind, a little seen health care documentary is about to make its TV debut in a risky formatting strategy where few documentary features have ventured before: cable news.
 Recently, CNN Films acquired the rights to air the Sundance Film Festival health care documentary Escape Fire.
 This important documentary airs Sunday, March 10 at 8 PM and 11 PM, with encore broadcasts March 16.

 We normally don’t cover TV events at themovieblog, but this was an important movie that deserves the largest audience possible in a new platform release strategy the studios normally avoid.
 I ranked this pragmatic conservation starter on a broken Health Care System on my 2012 Documentary Top Ten List.
 As CNN struggles to make a name for itself for cable news, its reassuring to know that they are airing documentaries on their channel instead of resorting to partisan bickering.
 I hope this is something that pays off for the TV channel.